DW01/traktor-docs/engine/weather.md

 ## SkyComponent: Rendering the Sky

 Traditional skyboxes are static images wrapped around your scene.
-Traktor's **SkyComponent** is more flexible—it uses a shader-based approach with configurable colors and atmospheric effects.
+Traktor's **SkyComponent** is more flexible.
+It uses a shader-based approach with configurable colors and atmospheric effects.

 The SkyComponent provides these parameters (configured in the editor):